sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 NaN values: NaN values will be removed from the column during QuantileDiscretizer fitting.
 This will produce a Bucketizer model for making predictions.
 During the transformation, Bucketizer will raise an error when it finds NaN values in the dataset, but the user can also choose to either keep or remove NaN values within the dataset by setting handleInvalid.
 If the user chooses to keep NaN values, they will be handled specially and placed into their own bucket, for example, if 4 buckets are used, then non-NaN data will be put into buckets[0-3], but NaNs will be counted in a special bucket[4].

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#quantilediscretizer
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#quantilediscretizer